 Don’t wanna be picking any losers, right?

-It being that this is quite the broad topic, it’d probably be easier to take a look at some key points that’ll be super helpful for you guys to know!
+Being this quite a broad topic, it’d probably be easier to take a look at some key points that’ll be super helpful for you guys to know!

 Your target audience and niche